+Grading

-Grading - Student projects will be evaluated following standard evaluation forms.
-The forms are divided into five categories: content, structure, design, HTML, and presentation.
-Because each project introduces new design challenges, HTML tags, and interactive features, each project has its own evaluation form.
-Although the basic structure is the same, the three forms incorporate different variables that address and reflect project specific issues and parameters.
-Students are encouraged to use the evaluation forms to guide their work and to check their designs prior to formal evaluation by the instructor.
+Student projects will be evaluated following a standard evaluation rubric.
+The rubric is divided into five categories: content, structure, design, HTML, and presentation.
+Because each project introduces new design challenges, HTML/CSS instructions, and interactive features, each project has its own evaluation rubric.
+Students are encouraged to use the evaluation rubric to guide their work and to check their designs prior to formal evaluation by the instructor. - http://gunkelweb.com/coms359/response.html